 If you read my guide to Aeroplan (link above), you'll see that I value Aeroplan miles at about 2.8 cents each.
 If you double that because you're earning two per dollar spent at the pumps, then this becomes a 5.8% return on spending.
 It isn't cash, but that's definitely an attractive return!

 Scotia Momentum Visa Infinite (4% Return)

 This is one of the best cash back cards in Canada for many reasons - one of the biggest being that it gives you 4% cash back on gas.
 There is a cap on how much you can earn in a given year, but who spends $25,000 a year on gas anyway?
 You'd have to run a trucking company or own a super yacht for that!
-It comes with a $99 annual fee, but for a limited time they are currently waiving the fee for the first year!
+It comes with a $99 annual fee.

 There is also the Scotia Momentum Visa ($39 fee - 2% on gas) and Scotia Momentum No Fee Visa (1% on gas) cards that have lower annual fees and lower rewards, but they both still offer a bonus for gas purchases.
 As long as you have a decent amount of spending, then the Infinite card typically makes the most sense after you do the math.